-“She’s already written one,” said Chris.
+“She’s already written one.”
+Chris was beaming with pride.
 “And although I may confess to some bias, I think it’s very good.”

-“We are indeed,” said Demelza, a little dazed.
+“We are indeed,” Demelza agreed, a little dazed.

 “And now this new play… I am confident that it will be a great success.”